BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 When you choose to "Derive Key" from a Seed after you "Authenticate", you will see new options related to Ethereum.

 1. Deriving an "Ethereum Private Key" will provide the standard Ethereum Private Key.
 2. Choosing "Other Key Derivations" will allow you to export a "Master Key", a "44'/60'/0'/0/0" derived key, or a custom derivation.
-Each choice will depict four options: Ethereum Private Key and Ethereum Address.
+Each choice will depict two options: Ethereum Private Key and Ethereum Address.

 <div align="center">
   <table border=0>